damonitor/damo/USAGE.md

 target region is maintained rather than dynamically updated like the virtual memory address spaces monitoring case.

-Users can also specify full DAMON parameters at once.
-Refer to "Full DAMON Parameters Update" [section](#full-damon-parameters-update) below for the detail of the concept, and "`damo args damon`" [section](#damo-args-damon) below for the format of the input.

 ### Partial DAMON Parameters Update

 The command line options support specification of partial DAMON